-I only learned about the tiny speck of a former volcano, the smallest island in the Caribbean, a few weeks before my visit.
+I only learned about the smallest island in the Caribbean, a tiny speck of a former volcano, a few weeks before my visit.
 And that’s exactly why I wanted to go.
 Who wants to go where everyone’s been?

 If you’ve never considered the Island of Saba for a holiday, I’ve listed a few reasons why you might want to rethink your plans.

 Like other Dutch Caribbean islands, Saba is endowed with cobalt blue water, soaring palm trees, and exotic terrain, what it’s not is slick and manicured to an inch of its life.
 Locals call it the “Unspoiled Queen of the Caribbean,” and from a nature perspective, it’s a well-earned moniker.
 Visually the public areas are a little frayed around the edges, spots are overgrown, and buildings battered by hurricanes need a coat of paint.
 It’s what I imagine St. Martin or Jamaica looked like 20 – 30 years ago before commercialism reigned supreme.